 The Honors Thesis

-- ROUGH DRAFT: Candidates for Honors are expected to submit a rough draft of their thesis to their advisors early in the second semester, and not 1ater than March 15.
+- ROUGH DRAFT: A candidate for Honors is expected to submit a rough draft of the thesis to their advisors early in the second semester, and not later than March 15.

-- FINAL DRAFT: Candidates must submit three copies of their thesis of about fifty double-spaced typewritten pages on or before April 15.
+- FINAL DRAFT: A candidates must submit to the committee members a thesis of about fifty double-spaced typewritten pages two weeks before the last day of classes.

-- THESIS FORMAT: The final draft of the thesis must be in the following format (see the Swem guidelines):
+- THESIS FORMAT: The final draft of the thesis must be submitted to Swem Library in the format stipulated by the Swem guidelines.

 The Oral Examination